akshayvijaynair/poredocs/quality-assurance/README.md

 - Outline the testing levels (unit, integration, system, acceptance).

 ## III.
 Testing Scope
-### i) Unit Testing for Beauty Features:
+### i) Unit Testing for skin Features:
-Developers write XCTest unit tests to validate specific functions, such as beauty filter algorithms or image processing for makeup applications.
+Developers write XCTest unit tests to validate specific functions, such as skin filter algorithms or image processing for skin analysis.

-### ii) UI Testing for Beauty UI Elements:
+### ii) UI Testing for skin UI Elements:
-XCUITest scripts simulate user interactions with beauty-specific UI elements, ensuring they respond appropriately and maintain visual integrity.
+XCUITest scripts simulate user interactions with skin-specific UI elements, ensuring they respond appropriately and maintain visual integrity.

 ### iii) Visual Regression Testing for Aesthetics:
-Employ visual regression testing tools to capture baseline aesthetics and detect unintended visual changes in beauty filters or interface elements.
+Employ visual regression testing tools to capture baseline aesthetics and detect unintended visual changes in skin or interface elements.

 ### iv) Performance Testing for Image Processing:
-Use Xcode Instruments to profile performance, focusing on optimizing image processing speed for beauty enhancements.
+Use Xcode Instruments to profile performance, focusing on optimizing image processing speed for skin tracking and analysis.

 ### v) Accessibility Testing for Inclusivity:
-Leverage the Accessibility Inspector to guarantee that beauty features are accessible to all users, including those relying on accessibility features.
+Leverage the Accessibility Inspector to guarantee that skin application features are accessible to all users, including those relying on accessibility features.

-### vi) Continuous Integration with Beauty Focus:
+### vi) Continuous Integration with skin Focus:
-Integrate Fastlane into the CI/CD pipeline, automating tests for beauty features to maintain consistency and reliability across different builds.
+Integrate Fastlane into the CI/CD pipeline, automating tests for skin features to maintain consistency and reliability across different builds.

 ### vii) Beta Testing for Real-World Evaluation:
-Fastlane facilitates beta releases, allowing testers to evaluate beauty features like augmented reality makeup or skincare simulations in diverse real-world scenarios.
+Fastlane facilitates beta releases, allowing testers to evaluate skin features like augmented reality makeup or skincare simulations in diverse real-world scenarios.

 ### viii) End-to-End Testing for User Journeys:
-Design end-to-end testing scenarios that span the complete user journey, ensuring beauty features work seamlessly across different screens and user interactions.
+Design end-to-end testing scenarios that span the complete user journey, ensuring application features work seamlessly across different screens and user interactions.

 ### ix) User Feedback Integration for Iterative Improvement:
-Implement analytics tools to collect user feedback on beauty features, informing iterative improvements for an enhanced user experience.
+Implement analytics tools to collect user feedback on Pore's features, informing iterative improvements for an enhanced user experience.

 ### x) Final Release Assurance:
-Prior to the final release, employ Fastlane to automate the deployment process, conducting a final round of tests to ensure the beauty application is ready for public access with high-quality aesthetics and functionality.
+Prior to the final release, employ Fastlane to automate the deployment process, conducting a final round of tests to ensure the skin application is ready for public access with high-quality aesthetics and functionality.

 ## IV.
 Test Environment